Wrongful termination or wrongful dismissal are two terms that are often used interchangeably.

 - Years of service in that position; and

 - Availability of similar employment.

 Note: this list is not exhaustive.
 This means a court will consider other factors when determining what the appropriate notice period is for your case.

 Employment lawyers know how to negotiate with the opposite side and understand what to present to the court to get you a higher award for your employment termination.

-In the event that you are dismissed, fired, laid off, or your employment is terminated, and you want to see how we can help, call us at (647) 946-6440, send an email to email@example.com or fill out the Contact Form for a free phone consultation.
+In the event that you are dismissed, fired, laid off, or your employment is terminated, and you want to see how we can help, contact us today.